 The hiatus, which starts at the end of second shift on Wednesday, includes the closing of the company's only assembly plant that's still making commercial jets.

 Emily Williams is a business reporter at The Post and Courier, covering tourism and employment.
-She is also the author of the weekly Business Headlines newsletter.
+She also writes the Business Headlines newsletter, which is published twice a week.
 Before moving to Charleston, her byline appeared in The Boston Globe.

 Before the coronavirus health crisis brought global travel to a standstill, South Carolina's tourism outlook was strong, with multiple indicators outpacing last year's performance.